DavidGomezCabeza/CheShImP/README.md

   ### 25.- Peak Intensity Value Selected in Window for Point 17
+  When right-clicking in pannel 17, this part of the GUI will show the spectra intensity for the point selected (no need to place the cursor on top of the spectra).

   ### 26.- Chemical Shift in Parts Per Million (ppm) Value Selected in Window for Point 17
+  When right-clicking in pannel 17, this part of the GUI will show the chemical shift value (ppm) for the point selected (no need to place the cursor on top of the spectra).

 ## References
   **1.- ds** sasa